Botox® Cosmetic, Dysport and Xeomin

 How Long Does it Take?

-Botox® is are administered by a simple injection using a very small needle.
+Botox® is administered by a simple injection using a very small needle.
 A small amount of the product is injected directly into the overactive muscle group to treat frown lines, forehead wrinkles, crow’s feet, neck bands and vertical lip lines.
 The treatment takes only a few minute.
 Pain and discomfort are minimal.

 How long do they last?